wkorando/go-serverless-with-java/STEP9.md

               method: GET
               response: json
 ```
-For your convienence, the manifest YAML is also included as separate file in the repository.
+For your convenience, the manifest YAML is also included as separate file in the repository.
 The file is located in the `config` directory and named `manifest-step9.yml`.

 </details>